ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 ## The HOCON file
 {: #hocon-file}

-This is the preferred way for configuring Ktor applications, since it allows you to easily change the configuration without recompiling your application.
+This is the preferred way of configuring Ktor applications as it allows you to easily change the configuration without recompiling your application.

 When Ktor is started using a `DevelopmentEngine`, or by calling the `commandLineEnvironment`,